Jorge Paulo Lemann: Career

 AmBev merged with Interbrew of Belgium in August 2004.
 The stock of the combined firm, InBev, rose 40 percent during 2005.
 InBev then announced it would buy the American brewer Anheuser-Busch in 2008 for $46 billion in a highly controversial deal, making it the world's largest brewer, Anheuser-Busch Inbev (abbreviated as AB Inbev) securing Lemann's status as one of the new "Kings" of beer.

-Lemann is a board member of Lojas Americanas S.A. and was a former board member of Gillette (where he first worked with Warren Buffett); chairman of the Latin American Advisory Committee of the New York Stock Exchange; founder and board member of Fundação Estudar, which provides scholarships for Brazilian students; and a member of the international advisory board of DaimlerChrysler.
+Lemann is a board member of Lojas Americanas S.A. and was a former board member of Gillette (where he first worked with Warren Buffett); chairman of the Latin American Advisory Committee of the New York Stock Exchange; founder and board member of Fundação Estudar, pt which provides scholarships for Brazilian students; and a member of the international advisory board of DaimlerChrysler.

 Lemann is a co-founder of Brazilian investment firm 3G Capital, which owns brands such as Burger King, Anheuser-Busch and Heinz.
 In September 2010, 3G launched a $4 billion bid, at a 45% premium over market, for all the stock of Burger King.
 "3G was advised in the BK offer by Lazard, JPMorgan Chase, Barclays Capital and the law firm Kirkland & Ellis.
 3G already has some experience in burgers and fries, having previously invested in Wendy's."
 Together with Berkshire Hathaway, 3G Capital acquired the H. J. Heinz Company for $28 billion in 2013.
 Its new CEO Bernardo Hees is a former manager of Burger King.
 The same group announced the merger of Kraft Foods with Heinz in March 2015.
 He was on the board of Kraft Heinz until 2021, when he announced he was leaving to reduce his travel commitments.

+In March 2023, following an increase in Ambev's market cap, he once again became the richest person in Brazil.

 Personal life

 Lemann married twice and has six children, three with his first wife and three with his second wife Susanna.
-He usually shares his time between São Paulo, Rapperswil-Jona on Lake Zurich, where his family lives, and St. Louis.
+He usually shares his time between São Paulo, Rapperswil-Jona on Lake Zurich, where his family lives, and St. Louis, Missouri.

+In 1994, he suffered a heart attack at age 54.
 In 1999, several gunmen attempted to kidnap his children on their way to school.
 The incident prompted Lemann to relocate permanently to Switzerland.
 According to a report, "his children still attended school that day and Lemann was only a little late to the office."

 Lemann rarely gives interviews or appears publicly, and is little known in the United States.
-However, according to Bloomberg, in Brazil, Lemann is considered a "business-class hero", "the wiry, white-haired conglomerateur who’s part Buffett, part Sam Walton, part Roger Federer."
+However, according to Bloomberg, Lemann has a reputation as a "business-class hero" in Brazil, who described him as "the wiry, white-haired conglomerateur who’s part Buffett, part Sam Walton, part Roger Federer."